BigBoiCJ/SteamAutoCracker/README.md

 ![image](https://user-images.githubusercontent.com/101492671/158049553-5b41d992-d144-4851-b6cb-ed3eeb528b82.png)

 ## Requirements
-- An internet connection (STA will do requests to `steampowered.com` to retrieve AppIDs and DLCs)
+- An internet connection (SAC will do requests to `steampowered.com` to retrieve AppIDs and DLCs)
 - If you use the compiled .exe:
   - 64 bits Windows
 - If you use the python file (source):